 New Jersey Limited Liability Company: Forms and Practice Manual

-This comprehensive, updated manual, with its more than 1,400 pages of valuable content, will help you stay current and efficient by providing appropriate statutes and regulations – complemented by thorough discussions and analyses of any changing federal and New Jersey state laws.
+This comprehensive, updated manual, with its 1,500+ pages of valuable content, will help you stay current and efficient by providing appropriate statutes and regulations – complemented by thorough discussions and analyses of any changing federal and New Jersey state laws.
 Plus, you’ll be expertly guided through an extensive selection of appropriate LLC forms using an easy-to-follow format.
 Included are customizable electronic forms as well as explanations and planning strategies for the LLC business structure.

 Recent Updates Include: